mrymdev/docker-sample/README.md

-Docker Course
+# Docker Sample

-In this sample we have created sample rest controller.
+In this sample we have created sample rest controller to run with docker.

-Running project
+## Running project

 In order to run app create project image with following command: